 Method 1 was using the provided WiFi router from the ISP (ZyXel P-660HN-51).
 We tried elevating the router, changing channels, changing frequencies and had no luck getting coverage beyond the inside of the house.
 In some areas in the house, the WiFi coverage would drop.

 Method 2 was adding range extender antennas to an already owned Linksys WRT54GL.
 When this was put in place, we disabled WiFi on the router provided by the ISP to eliminate interference.
 Coverage was only slightly better than the ISP router.
-Speeds were no faster or slower.
+Internet speeds were no faster or slower.
 We changed channels, changed frequencies, and elevated the router.
 The results were the same with only slightly extended coverage.

 Method 3, I took to Facebook and asked my friends which WiFi router they thought has the best coverage.
 The two most popular answers were the Nighthawk AC1900 and the Nighthawk X6 AC3200 both by Netgear.
 Although the coverage did extend slightly with both of these routers, WiFi didn’t quite reach all areas we needed.
 I will say that network speeds on both of these routers was noticeably faster.
 My devices connected faster and pages loaded quicker.
 So if you need to extend your coverage slightly further or simply want a faster and more stable WiFi, I’d recommend either of these routers, hands down.